NilaiVemula/retro-zoom-vandy-hacks-2020/README.md

 ## What it does

 Our project, Retro Zoom, contains a series of interactive plug-ins that improve the overall Zoom experience.
 At the heart of our project, we monitor the user’s sentiment by analyzing their facial expressions.
 Using this data, we suggest activities for the user.
 To help fight Zoom fatigue, the user can select from a few of retro-themed games: Coin Grab, Scavenger Hunt, and Asteroid Dodge.
 At the end of their Zoom meeting, the user can generate a report of their data throughout the meeting to monitor their emotional wellbeing.
 For corporate or educational users, we feature group sentiment analysis for Zoom calls, where administrators can monitor the overall sentiment of their meeting attendees.
 This data will empower meeting hosts to calibrate their behavior to their audience in real-time.
+The application also empowers Zoom students to understand their own sentiment during the call by growing a mario-style pipe when the user is joyous and shrinking the pipe when the user is angry.

 ## How I built it